-

 Do you water cannabis after transplanting?

-Yes, it’s essential to water the plant thoroughly after transplanting to help it settle into its new growing environment.
+Yes, watering the plant thoroughly after transplanting is essential to help it settle into its new growing environment.
 Be sure to water the plant until the water drains out of the bottom of the container.

 Do plants need light after transplanting?